Who is Tata Communications?

-Tata Communications is a digital ecosystem enabler that helps companies get ahead and stay ahead of their competition by embracing digital transformation and adopting cutting edge technology – enabling borderless growth, boosting product innovation and customer experience, improving productivity and efficiency, embedding agility and managing risk.
+Tata Communications is a leading digital ecosystem enabler that powers today’s fast-growing digital economy.
+We help companies get ahead and stay ahead of their competition by embracing digital transformation and adopting cutting edge technology – enabling borderless growth, boosting product innovation and customer experience, improving productivity and efficiency, embedding agility and managing risk.
 Both today, and in the future.

 With a solutions orientated approach and proven managed service capabilities and cutting-edge infrastructure, Tata Communications drives the next level of intelligence powered by cloud, mobility, IoT, collaboration, security and network services.

 We know how it’s done because we’ve done it ourselves; we transformed inside and out.
 Our journey as an agile challenger has given us intimate and intricate knowledge, and the know-how to uniquely advise and enable companies around the world as they transform.

 Digital technology is empowerment.
 It is expression.
 And it is equalising.
 Its scale and speed touch all parts of our lives – everyone, everywhere, every day.
 Technology has created a platform of limitless opportunity.
 But for businesses to fully capitalise on the growth opportunities in store, they must undergo complete and fundamental transformation.
 They must become truly digital.

 Tata Communications exists to facilitate that transformation for positive change – for everyone.

 What does Tata Communications do?

 We create and curate robust ecosystems, open infrastructure and future-proofed platforms to transform complex services into simple solutions that work for our customers and partners on their digital transformation journey.
 Underpinning everything we do is our global network – the world’s largest and most sophisticated, wholly owned subsea fibre cable network.
 Today, over 30% of the world’s Internet routes travel over our network, and we are the only Tier-1 provider in the top five by routes in five continents across the globe.